apache/drill/_docs/configure-drill/121-configuring-cgroups-to-control-cpu-usage.md

 3-(Optional) If you want the cgconfig service to automatically restart upon system reboots, run the following command:

        chkconfig cgconfig on

+**Note:** Only complete step 4 if you have Drill 1.13 running on the node, or you have Drill 1.14 running on the node and you have not enabled Drill to directly manage the CPU resources through the start-up script, `drill-env.sh`.

 4-Run the following command to add the Drill process ID (PID) to the /cgroup/cpu/drillcpu/cgroup.procs file, as shown: